 The risk of data leakage is undoubtedly a relevant challenge faced by companies, especially large retailers.

 Lojas Renner S.A. places a strong focus on protecting customer data.
-Since 2012, the Company has , recertified annually with the PCI DSS (Payment Card Industry Data Security Standard), a data security standard for organizations that handle branded credit and debit cards (Visa, Master and others) .
-Renner has also been using data protection techniques for databases and active DLP (Data Loss Prevention) tools to monitor and prevent the leakage of sensitive data.
+Since 2012, the Company has recertified annually with the PCI DSS (Payment Card Industry Data Security Standard), a data security standard for organizations that handle branded credit and debit cards (Visa, Master and others) .
+Renner has also been using data protection techniques for databases and active DLP (Data Loss Prevention) tools to monitor and prevent the leakage of confidential and personal data.

 Another challenge is Identity and Access Management (IAM), also known as the “Triple A” of data security: authentication, authorization, and accounting.
 Risks related to weaknesses in internal controls in this respect are commonly detected by internal and external audits in organizations of all sizes.